 Course: BSc (Hons) Construction Management and the Environment

-“The lecturers at Plymouth University were always available to answer any questions – not only construction questions, but also with personal and career help.
+“The lecturers at University of Plymouth were always available to answer any questions – not only construction questions, but also with personal and career help.
 They pushed each and every individual and played a big role in helping me to get to where I am today.”

 Tell us about your career path since graduation.

 After many interesting assessment days and job applications, I successfully gained a two year graduate role with Skanska UK.
 Since then I have been able to complete the graduate scheme and gain a permanent role in Skanska as a Construction Planner.
 My role gives me the chance to continually learn and develop my knowledge each and every day, as well as meet and work with a range of people.

 Did you decide to change your career path during your studies, and if so, why?

 When I began my degree, I was not completely sure which particular job path I wanted to pursue.
 All I was sure about was the ambition to work within the construction industry in some way.
 However, during my degree, I learnt a lot about my strengths and discovered the most ideal and enjoyable job for me was as a construction planner.

 What was the most difficult thing you faced finding a job?

 All firms vary significantly with regard to what they are looking for in an individual, and therefore knowledge about construction is surprisingly not the highest priority for many companies.
 Individual skills such as communication and teamwork were far more sought after, and therefore it was not only important for a company to like me, but for me to enjoy working for the company.